TopoRec: Point Cloud Recognition Using Topological Data Analysis: Introduction

-Beyond improving localization accuracy, LiDAR-based place recognition supports other critical tasks such as path planning, obstacle avoidance, and traffic management.
-Its robustness to environmental changes and high precision make it an ideal tool for ensuring reliable operation in urban environments where GPS signals may be unreliable or unavailable.
+Beyond improving localization accuracy, LiDAR-based place recognition supports other critical tasks such as path planning, obstacle avoidance, and traffic management, where GPS signals may be unreliable or unavailable.
 One of the main challenges in large-scale point cloud-based place recognition is the high computational cost involved in processing and matching massive 3D datasets, especially in real-time applications.
-Additionally, variability in environmental conditions, such as changes in lighting, weather, and dynamic objects, can lead to inconsistencies in point cloud data~\cite{uy2018pointnetvlad}, making accurate recognition and matching difficult.
-To this end, we propose a novel topological data analysis-based approach for point cloud recognition.
-Our presented framework, called \tda, uses a fast unsupervised vectorization method, ATOL~\cite{royer2021atol}, for measures in Euclidean spaces.
+Additionally, variability in environmental conditions, such as changes in hardware specifications and dynamic objects, can lead to inconsistencies in point cloud data~\cite{uy2018pointnetvlad}, making accurate recognition and matching difficult.
+To this end, we propose a novel TDA-based approach for point cloud recognition.
+Although TDA has been leveraged to solve various point cloud applications~\cite{chazal2021introduction}, its efficacy in point cloud recognition for real-world datasets has not been previously studied.
+Our presented framework, called \tda, uses a fast unsupervised vectorization method, ATOL~\cite{royer2021atol}.
 The extracted ATOL vectors are robust to noise and transformations.
-We implemented \tda~in Python and tested on popular datasets for point cloud objects such as ShapeNet~\cite{shapenet2015} and Sydney Urban~\cite{de2013unsupervised}, as well as real-world datasets for large-scale place recognition such as those from Oxford~\cite{maddern20171} and NUS~\cite{uy2018pointnetvlad}, and SUN-3D~\cite{xiao2013sun3d} and KITTI-360~\cite{Liao2022PAMI}.
+We implemented \tda~in Python and tested on popular datasets for point cloud objects such as ShapeNet~\cite{shapenet2015} and Sydney Urban~\cite{de2013unsupervised}, as well as real-world datasets for large-scale place recognition such as those from Oxford~\cite{maddern20171} and NUS~\cite{uy2018pointnetvlad}, and NCLT~\cite{carlevaris2016university}.
 The results demonstrate the efficacy of the proposed technique.
-When compared against state-of-the-art baselines such as PointNetVlad~\cite{uy2018pointnetvlad} and PCAN~\cite{zhang2019pcan}, \tda~outperformed both of them by at least $8\%$ across Oxford and NUS datasets.
+When compared against existing learning-based and handcrafted baselines such as PointNetVlad~\cite{uy2018pointnetvlad}, PCAN~\cite{zhang2019pcan}, M2DP~\cite{he2016m2dp}, and ScanContext~\cite{kim2018scan}, \tda~almost always outperformed them 17 times across various test cases, while getting outperformed by the baselines only twice, demonstrating its superiority in large-scale place recognition.